U.S. Citizenship Act of 2021

-The U.S. Citizenship Act of 2021 is a legislative bill that was proposed by President Joe Biden on his first day in office.
+The U.S. Citizenship Act of 2021 was a legislative bill that was proposed by President Joe Biden on his first day in office.
 It was formally introduced in the House by Representative Linda Sánchez.
+It died with the ending of the 117th Congress.

-The bill would make sweeping changes across the board to the United States immigration, visa, and border control system, including reversal and Congressional prohibition of many of the immigration-related executive actions of former president Donald Trump; providing a path to legal residence and eventual citizenship for as many as 11 million undocumented immigrants in the United States, as well as current DACA and Temporary Protected Status beneficiaries, essential workers on a non-immigrant status, and agricultural laborers; recreating the V visa program to allow families to await immigrant visa approval together in the US; ending country-specific visa annual maximums; granting immediate relative status to spouses and children of green card holders; and other changes.
+The bill would have made sweeping changes across the board to the United States immigration, visa, and border control system, including reversal and Congressional prohibition of many of the immigration-related executive actions of former president Donald Trump; providing a path to legal residence and eventual citizenship for as many as 11 million illegal immigrants in the United States, as well as current DACA and Temporary Protected Status beneficiaries, essential workers on a non-immigrant status, and agricultural laborers; recreating the V visa program to allow families to await immigrant visa approval together in the US; ending country-specific visa annual maximums; granting immediate relative status to spouses and children of green card holders; and other changes.

 Background

-The bill was introduced in the House and Senate on February 18, 2021 by Rep. Linda Sanchez, and Senator Bob Menendez respectively.
-Several Republican lawmakers have expressed their opposition to the bill.
-On the Democratic side in the United States Senate, lobbying for the bill is being led by New Jersey Senator Bob Menendez, which he called a "Herculean" task among Republican opposition.
+The bill was introduced in the House and Senate on February 18, 2021, by Representative Linda Sanchez and Senator Bob Menendez.

+Several Republican lawmakers expressed their opposition to the bill, with Republican Senator Marco Rubio referring to it as a '"non-starter" and "blanket amnesty".
+Menendez led lobbying efforts for the bill in the Senate, which he called a "Herculean" task due to Republican opposition.

 In addition to sending the bill to Congress, on his first day in office, Joe Biden signed three orders related to immigration.
 The first, in a Presidential Memorandum to the Attorney General of the United States and the Secretary of Homeland Security, aims to reinstate the DACA program.
-The second, in the form of a Presidential Proclamation, overturns the travel ban imposed by Donald Trump through Executive Order 13780.
-The third was an Executive Order reversing Executive Order 13768.
-Another Presidential Proclamation halted the construction of the Mexico-United States barrier by ending the emergency declaration that allowed Donald Trump to divert U.S. Department of Defense funds for its construction.
+The second, in the form of a Presidential Proclamation, overturned the travel ban imposed by Donald Trump through Executive Order 13780.
+The third was an Executive Order reversing Executive Order 13768, which had declared "sanctuary" cities that refused to comply with immigration enforcement measures ineligible to receive Federal grants.
+Another Presidential Proclamation halted the construction of the Mexico-United States barrier by ending the emergency declaration that allowed Trump to divert U.S. Department of Defense funds for its construction.

-Under Senate rules, the bill would need 60 votes for cloture if any senator filibusters the legislation.
-Facing Republican opposition, the White House indicated they may be open to breaking the reform bill into pieces so that portions more likely to be approved (like the DACA, and employment visa provisions), can pass sooner.
+Under Senate rules, the bill needed 60 votes for cloture to overcome a filibuster.
+Facing Republican opposition, the White House indicated the possibility of breaking the reform bill into pieces so that portions more likely to be approved (like the DACA, and employment visa provisions), could pass sooner.